cfengine/documentation/reference/functions/mergedata.markdown

 `getvalues()`, to bridge the gap between data container and the traditional list and array data types in CFEngine.

+**Notes:**

+- Bare values try to expand a named cfengine data container
-**Note:** It is only possible to wrap data containers in the current namespace.
+- It is only possible to wrap data containers in the current namespace.
+- true and false are reserved bare values

 [%CFEngine_function_attributes()%]